-Free Things to Do in Kiev
+Top Things to Do in Kiev

 Kiev boasts with many exciting things to do, including museums, gorgeous churches, and landmarks scattered across the city.
+Most of Kiev sightseeing points are located within a walking distance.
+So we never used public transport to go from one place to another.

 The Independence Square